A. Paul declares his rights as an apostle.

 i.
 "This passage has often been looked to for the idea of 'accommodation' in evangelism, that is, of adapting the message to the language and perspective of the recipients.
 Unfortunately, despite the need for that discussion to be carried on, this passage does not speak directly to it.
 This has to do with how one lives or behaves among those whom he wishes to evangelize."
 (Fee)

 ii.
 "Let those who plead for the system of accommodation on the example of St. Paul, attend to the end he had in view, and the manner in which he pursued that end.
 It was not to get money, influence, or honour, but to save souls!
 It was not to get ease but to increase his labours.
 It was not to save his life, but rather that it should be a sacrifice for the good of immortal souls!"
 (Clarke)

 d.
-Now this I do for the gospel’s sake: Paul was willing to offend people over the gospel; but wanted to offend them only over the gospel.
+Now this I do for the gospel's sake: Paul was willing to offend people over the gospel, but he wanted to offend them only over the gospel.

 3. (24-27) Paul's attitude: an athlete's attitude.

 Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.
 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.
 Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.
 But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.

 a.
 I run . . .
 I fight: Sporting events were big in Paul's day as well as in our own.
 This was especially meaningful to the Corinthians, because their city was the center for the Isthmian Games, second in prestige to the ancient Olympics.